 A charming southern upbringing exposed Nabors to many deep-rooted musical ideals, many of which are rooted in spirituality; one of the main principles that inspires Nabors’ music.
-Much of his music deals with new reflections on the human condition, including subjects such as musical psychology–how music plays a psychological role in shaping the perception of a society and how this can be used as a tool to inspire conversations on controversial subjects such as prejudice, racism, and bigotry.
+Much of his music deals with new reflections on life, nature, and the human condition.
+This includes how music plays a psychological role in shaping the perception of a society, and how this can be used as a tool to inspire conversations on subjects such as prejudice, racism, and bigotry.
 As a pianist, he is proficient in many styles and plays in several groups, functioning as a church musician, keyboardist in a R&B/Neo Soul band, and classical artist.
 Having a hand in several genres plays a large role in the type of sound spaces that Nabors creates.
 It has also broadened his creative/technical facility in realizing his compositional ideas.

 Nabors earned both a Doctor of Musical Arts and Master of Music degree in Composition at the University of Cincinnati College-Conservatory of Music (CCM), where he studied with Douglas Knehans, Ellen Ruth Harrison and Miguel A. Roig-Francolí.
 Prior to graduate studies, he obtained a Bachelor of Music Theory & Composition degree from the School of the Arts at Samford University in Birmingham, AL, where he studied composition with Sarana Chou and piano with Kathryn Fouse.